Ameriq8/Ameriq8/README.md

 ## 💨 Hello, my name is Amer
-I am Backend Developer.
+I'm backend Developer.<br />
 I have a lot of skills in a lot of things.<br />
-I am from 🇮🇶 Iraq-Karbala.
+I'm from 🇮🇶 Iraq-Karbala.<br />
+I'm a High School Student

 # 👨‍💻 Programming languages